 Robotic lobectomy for lung cancer: initial experience of a single institution in Korea

-Background: Robotic surgery is known to have several advantages including magnified 3-dimensional vision and angulation of the surgical instruments.
+strong>Background: Robotic surgery is known to have several advantages including magnified three-dimensional vision and angulation of the surgical instruments.
 To evaluate the feasibility and efficiency of robotic lobectomy in the treatment of lung cancer, we analyzed the outcomes of our initial experiences with robotic lobectomy at a single institution in Korea.

 Methods: Eighty-seven patients with lung cancer underwent robotic lobectomy (robotic group: 34 patients) and video-assisted thoracic surgery (VATS) lobectomy (VATS group: 53 patients) between 2011 and 2016 at our hospital.
 The medical records of these patients were retrospectively analyzed.